Illia-the-coder/Telegram-Notion-Image-Updater/README.md

 ## Acknowledgements

-This project was inspired by [this article ↗](https://towardsdatascience.com/how-to-scrape-a-telegram-group-and-store-messages-to-a-database-3290f25d8d64) by David Mezzetti.
  Special thanks to [notion-sdk-py ↗](https://github.com/ramnes/notion-sdk-py) for the Notion integration, [telethon ↗](https://github.com/LonamiWebs/Telethon) for the Telegram integration, and [img2pdf ↗](https://github.com/josch/img2pdf) for the PDF generation.